CsillaFarkas/ParetoPick-R/README.md

 2. output folder (empty in beginning)
 3. data folder (empty in beginning): folder the user input is written to
 4. input folder (containing nswrm_priorities.csv and config.ini): folder the datafiles are written/read to/from
+5. data for container (containig config.ini for hard reset)

 ## Files provided in the package
 * config.ini